numenta/htmresearch/sequence_prediction/continuous_sequence/README.md

 # Description

-Run HTM on continuous time series prediction problem
+Run HTM and other competing algorithms on continuous time series prediction problem

 # Example Usage